maximkulkin/gerrit-hipchat-hook/README.md

 # Git HipChat Hook

-A simple GIT `post-receive` hook script for notifying a room in HipChat.
+A simple Gerrit `ref-update` hook script for notifying a room in HipChat.

 ## Installation